charleswasaway/charleswasaway/README.md

 <img width="693" height="374" alt="Screenshot 2025-08-23 171404" src="https://github.com/user-attachments/assets/f151d3c0-c094-43a5-9023-62ce21493442" />

 (Next time, don't remain Anonymous if you want to be an asswipe, you should have just kindly asked me about why I had both flags on my profile picture first, & I would've clarified things for you.
 Yes, I will admit I didn't have the clarification posted before your comment was made, but it still doesn't make it acceptable.
+(On my Pronouns Page, it did state that I am currently questioning my sexuality, though I should've been more specific).
 PLEASE READ MY PRONOUNS PAGE BEFORE THINKING ABOUT SAYING SOMETHING SIMILAR TO THIS.)

 <img width="695" height="200" alt="Screenshot 2025-08-23 182805" src="https://github.com/user-attachments/assets/a098b773-8494-4406-a44e-62330a5bf0b1" />